 Centre staff are active beyond the research work they undertake.
 Here are some of the speaking engagements that they are involved with, as well as events that we are supporting in some other way.
 Many of the events we run ourselves are smaller and therefore by invitation only, and so don't appear here.

-Jan Hutchinson, our Director of Programmes, will be speaking at this event.
+Andy Bell, our Deputy chief Executive, will be speaking at this conference.

 Sean Duggan, our Chief Executive, will be chairing this conference.